qrichert/carbonscript/README.md

 - `+` Plus
 - `-` Minus

-## Parenthesis
+## Parentheses

-Parenthesis can be used to change the precedence of expressions:
+Parentheses can be used to change the precedence of expressions:
 `1 + 2 * 3 = 7`, but `(1 + 2) * 3 = 9`.

 ## Operator Precedence and Associativity